-Custodial Credit Risk Deposits.
+Custodial Credit Risk.
 This is the risk that in the event of a bank failure, the Agency's deposits may not be returned to it.
 The Agency does not have a formal policy for custodial credit risk, but follows the requirements of ORS 295.
 The Agency's cash is covered by federal depository insurance and by the Public Funds Collateralization Program (PFCP) of the State of Oregon.
 The PFCP is a shared liability structure for participating bank depositories.
-Barring any exceptions, a bank depository is required to pledge collateral valued at least 10% of their quarter-end public fund deposits if they are well capitalized, 25% of their quarter-end public fund deposits if they are adequately capitalized or 110% of their quarter-end public fund deposits if they are undercapitalized or assigned to pledge 110% by the Office of State Treasurer.
+Barring any exceptions, a bank depository is required to pledge collateral valued at least 10% of their quarter-end public fund deposits if they are well capitalized, 25% of their quarter-end public fund deposits if they are undercapitalized or assigned to pledge 110% by the Office of State Treasurer.
 In the event of bank failure, the entire pool of collateral pledged by all qualified Oregon public funds bank depositories is available to repay deposits of public funds of government entities.
-At June 30, 2015, the Agency's deposits were insured by federal depository insurance or collateralized under the PFCP.
+At June 30, 2016, the Agency's deposits were insured by federal depository insurance or collateralized under the PFCP.